Collection: Afrostyrax

 - the Afrostyrax macranthus

-They have in common that all parts of these plants have a penetrating onion or garlic smell.
-For this reason, both the bark and the fruits of the Afrostyrax lepidophyllus are used in cooking, especially in Ghana, Cameroon and Congo, where the tree grows naturally.
+What they all have in common is that all parts of these plants have a pungent onion or garlic odor.
+For this reason, both the bark and the fruit of the Afrostyrax lepidophyllus are used in cooking, especially in Ghana, Cameroon, and Congo, where the tree grows naturally.

 The popularity of the ngô hiomi encourages market mechanisms that can threaten the natural habitat.
-Because the yield is subject to strong fluctuations (as is the price), there is a tendency to harvest the nuts too intensively, especially in times of scarcity.
+Because yields fluctuate significantly (as does the price), there's a tendency to harvest the nuts too intensively, especially during times of scarcity.

-There is a lot of attention for this.
-The harvest of the garlic nut is considered sustainable in various studies, and is critically monitored given the vulnerable status of the Afrostyrax lepidophyllus on the International Red List of Threatened Plant Species.
+This is receiving a lot of attention.
+The garlic nut harvest is considered sustainable in various studies and is being closely monitored due to the vulnerable status of Afrostyrax lepidophyllus on the International Red List of Threatened Plant Species.

-In addition, there is an incentive to plant the trees, including under the auspices of the Environment and Rural Development Foundation ERuDeF.
-The replanting has been very successful, including near the Mt Cameroon National Park, where many farming communities depend on the harvest of the garlic nut.
+Furthermore, incentives are being given to replant the trees, including under the auspices of the Environment and Rural Development Foundation ERuDeF.
+The replanting has been very successful, including near Mount Cameroon National Park, where many farming communities depend on the garlic harvest.